Duane Morris LLP

 Hiring Non-Nationals

 Employers are obliged by federal law to ensure that all employees are entitled to work in the U.S.; different requirements may apply depending on the nationality/status of the individual concerned.
-Illinois law imposes additional non-discrimination and employee privacy obligations on employers during the employment eligibility confirmation process.
+Illinois law prohibits discrimination based on an employee’s citizenship or work authorization status and imposes additional employee privacy obligations on employers during the employment eligibility confirmation process.
+Effective 1 January 2025, Illinois also places significant restrictions on an employer’s use of the federal E-Verify system to verify employee work authorization status.

 Hiring Specified Categories Of Individuals